 2. Too much gas

-Furnace manufacturers actually have specs for how much gas their equipment should burn.
-Basically, you’ve got to calibrate the equipment during installation to make sure it works properly.
-Otherwise, it might stop working at a really inconvenient time.
+Furnace manufacturers have specs for how much gas their equipment should burn.
+You’ve got to calibrate the equipment during installation to make sure it works properly.
+Otherwise, it might stop working at an inconvenient time.

 Like when it’s less than 20 degrees outside.
 And icy.
 And the wind is howling.